eflamm-of-passion/technical-test-aoe/scenarios/4-scenario-state.md

 - Harvested (ready for meat collection)
 - Depleted (no resources remain)

+May your hunters be patient and your harvests bountiful, noble ruler.

 ## Your Task

 1. Create a prey state system where: